python/mypy/doc/dev-intro.md

 All of these limitations will likely be fixed in the future:

-* There's currently no way to run the compiler other than through tests (`test-data/run.test` has end-to-end tests -- use these sparingly since they are expensive to run).

 * We don't detect infinite recursion.

 * We don't handle Ctrl-C in compiled code.

 * We don't detect undefined local variables.

-* There's no way to access most stdlib functionality.

 ## Hints for Implementing Typical Mypyc Features